rails/rails/guides/source/action_view_overview.md

 ### Strict Locals

 Action View partials will accept any number of `locals` as keyword arguments.
-You can enforce how many and which `locals` a template accepts, set default value, and more with a `locals:` magic comment.
+You can enforce how many and which `locals` a template accepts, set default values, and more with a `locals:` magic comment.

 Here are some examples of the `locals:` magic comment: